NaszvadiG/cim-xa/README.md

 or support for prepared statements?
 Perhaps you simply prefer a more mainstream ORM approach?
 Perhaps you need a quick CRUD system?
 This distribution includes modern alternative object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD] and Zend libraries
-[auth, mail, permissions, serialzer, etc.], loadable and usable as if they were CodeIgniter libraries.
+[auth, mail, permissions, serialzer, etc., loadable and usable as if they were CodeIgniter libraries].
 This distribution therefore stands on the shoulders of some PHP giants including Ellis Labs (CodeIgniter), Jamie Matthews (Paris, Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), and others.